eccentricOrange/9608-42-PRE-O-N-20/QP, documentation and experimentation/Planning.md

 # 9608/42/PRE/O/N/20
-Last update: Anuj Verma, 00:03 12/10/2020
+Last update: Anuj Verma, 00:03 IST 12/10/2020

+### Disclaimer about all resources here
+While all reasonable efforts have been made to ensure full compatibility with the syllabuses (and the author himself uses these for their own practice and study), these are **not official** resources and have not been endorsed by Cambridge International Assessment Education for any syllabus.
+Please use them at your own discretion.
+The author will not be responsible for any syllabus mismatches.

 These are the files that constute the solution to the pre-release material for Computer Science component 9608/42 of the October/November 2020 examination series.
+This is the solution I created and it need not follow from the mark scheme.

 | Filename | Type | Purpose |
 | -- | -- | -- |